-In providing counseling to children, and in using play as a therapy technique, I invite the child into a special "playtime" but I am not a "play partner."
-Rather my role is more significant as I read, follow, interpret, and respond to the child's play.
+In providing counseling to children, and in using play as a therapy technique, the therapist invites the child into a special "playtime" but the therapist is not a "play partner."
+Rather my role is more significant as the therapist reads, follows, interprets, and responds to the child's play.